united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/production-guide/backup_recovery/backup-restore-database.md

 ## {{% heading "prerequisites" %}}

 For this task, you need to have [PostgreSQL](https://www.postgresql.org/download/) installed on your machine.
-Make sure that its version is a compatible with the version installed on the UMH.
+Make sure that its version is compatible with the version installed on the UMH.

-You also need to have enough space on your machine to store the backup.
+Also, enough free space is required on your machine to store the backup.
 To check the size of the database, ssh into the system and follow the steps below:

 {{< include "open-database-shell" >}}